-To demonstrate effects of uncertainty on both costs and health outcomes, we varied input parameters using available measures of parameter uncertainty (i.e. standard errors) or reasonable ranges to evaluate changes in cost per additional QALY for results specific to dysmenorrhea and nonmenstrual pelvic pain.
-Inputs that had the biggest impact on cost-effectiveness ratios across both dysmenorrhea and nonmenstrual pelvic pain include the endometriosis-related pain EQ-5D score, probability of pain recurrence for both treatment arms, and initial response to treatment (Figures 4.2 and 4.3).
-The probabilistic sensitivity analysis results indicate a relatively high likelihood of achieving thresholds for cost-effectiveness between \$100,000 and \$150,000 per QALY gained (Table 4.13).
+To demonstrate effects of uncertainty on both costs and health outcomes, we varied input parameters using available measures of parameter uncertainty (i.e. standard errors) or reasonable ranges to evaluate changes in cost per additional QALY for results.
+Inputs that had the biggest impact on cost-effectiveness ratios include the endometriosis-related pain EQ-5D score, probability of pain recurrence (discontinuation due to lack of efficacy) for elagolix versus no active treatment, and proportion of women on treatment (Figures 4.2 and Appendix F, Table F6).
+The probabilistic analysis results indicate a relatively high likelihood of achieving thresholds for cost-effectiveness between \$100,000 and \$150,000 per QALY gained (Table 4.10).

 Figure 4.2.
-Tornado Diagram(s) for One-Way Sensitivity Analyses of Elagolix versus Placebo (dysmenorrhea) - Long-Run Time Horizon
+Tornado Diagram(s) for One-Way Sensitivity Analyses of Elagolix versus No Active Treatment - Long-Run Time Horizon